auth0/docs/how-to-start.md

 7. For the front end, choose "Vanilla JS"
 8. On the next screen, choose the red "NO, SKIP THIS" button.

 The resulting screen will show the snippets of JavaScript code to include in your application.
-You will create the application in a later step.

 9. Click on the **"Settings"** tab (near the top of the screen).

 This will show you the settings for your application.
 You will see the name you gave your application, the domain, and the client ID.
-Note the domain and client ID field.
+Note the domain and client ID field as you will need to paste them into your code later.

 10. Click on the **"Quick Start"** tab to return to the code samples.
 Scroll down to view the section titled, **"2.
 Create the Auth0Lock instance"**.